 Walk the cobbled paths of Jewish quarters once filled with prayer, poetry, and the rhythm of Ladino life.
 From the golden age of Jewish culture in Spain to the haunting silence left by the Inquisition, this tour brings to life the enduring legacy of Sephardic Jewry across the Iberian Peninsula.

-Jewish Life in Spain and Portugal is a powerful and elegant journey through history, memory, and revival.
-You’ll explore once-thriving Jewish communities, stand in restored synagogues, hear stories of exile and brilliance, and experience the modern return of Jewish life to places where it was nearly extinguished.
+Explore once-thriving Jewish communities, stand in restored synagogues, hear stories of exile and brilliance, and experience the modern return of Jewish life to places where it was nearly extinguished.

 This is a journey of rediscovery, of scholars and mystics, hidden rituals and exiles, and the cultural brilliance of Sepharad that still echoes through language, art, and memory.